yu0bab/vxsacademy-course-s-/6 - resizing-with-math.md

 see that we're not done yet, because we also need to figure out the position of the shapes as well.

-# Resizing with math - Position
+# Resizing With Math - Position
 We want to scale at the center of the screen because that looks the nicest.
 The face is at the center, so it won't move.
 What about everything else?
 Well, we'll need to specify how far left/right and up/down each shape is from the